Max Verstappen’s 40th Formula 1 race victory coming in a Spanish Grand Prix at Barcelona felt fitting.

-It would be too easy for that victory to be remembered as a simple narrative of ‘the Mercedes drivers collided, so Verstappen won’.
+It would be too easy for his 2016 Spanish GP victory to be remembered as a simple narrative of ‘the Mercedes drivers collided, so Verstappen won’.

 THE ‘WRONG’ STRATEGY WAS RIGHT